rpominov/rescript-anymatch/README.md

 ## Caveats

 The original library can accept an array instead of a string as a match target.
-Here what it does in that case:
+Here's what it does in that case:

 > If passed as an array, the first element of the array will be used as the testString for non-function matchers, while the entire array will be applied as the arguments for function matchers.